 Is it allowed to swim at Haeunda Beach?

 Yes, you are allowed to swim at Haeundae Beach.
-However, every time we visited, even though the beach was packed with people during the day, most Koreans were not wearing swimsuits.
+However, even though the beach was packed with people during the day, most Koreans did not wear swimsuits every time we visited.
 That being said, people are swimming (whenever it is allowed based on the weather and sea conditions).

 What is Haeunda Beach known for?